massimotroncone/massimotroncone.github.io/_pages/working_papers.md

 <div id="myDIV" style="display: none; margin-top: 5px; padding: 10px; border: 1px solid #808080; background-color: #f9f9f9;">
-  <p>This paper studies the effect of malapportionment on policymaking.
-I argue that in malapportioned chambers, policymaking is biased in favor of overrepresented districts via a mechanical and a behavioral effect.
-Using data on the Italian Senate and a regression discontinuity design, I first show that multi-tier electoral systems can cause malapportionment by allowing districts with similar population sizes to elect different numbers of legislators.
-I then demonstrate that the local interests of overrepresented districts receive disproportionately greater attention in bill sponsorship.
-The effect is driven not only by the election of the additional legislator but also by the increased activism of legislators from overrepresented districts.
-Both geographically targeted and sectoral bills contribute to this bias.
-The results demonstrate the political consequences of unequal geographic representation.</p>
+  <p>How does unequal representation affect policymaking?
+It is widely assumed that overrepresented
+districts exert greater influence over policy, yet isolating the effects of representation from underlying district characteristics remains both theoretically and empirically challenging.
+I argue that increased representation can independently bias policymaking via two
+channels: a mechanical effect, whereby increased representation raises a district’s probability of setting the agenda, and a behavioral effect, where legislators intensify their efforts due to intra-district competition.
+To test this, I leverage the quasi-experimental setting created by the electoral rule of the Italian Senate (1994-2006), which allowed districts with similar population sizes to elect either one or two senators.
+Using a regression discontinuity design and comprehensive data on bill (co-)sponsorship, I find evidence supporting both channels.
+Examining policy outcomes, I do not find that unequal representation yields distributive benefits, but I do find suggestive evidence of a broader legislative advantage.</p>
 </div>

 <script>